 - Beaufort Castle - This castle in eastern Luxembourg, which also dates to the 11th century, hasn't been restored like its contemporary the Vianden Castle, but its ruins make for an extraordinary attraction in themselves.

-- There are dozens of attractive tourist destinations all across the Netherlands, virtually all of which are convenient to Amsterdam; for a list of those outside the capital city, see my Guide to Amsterdam Day Trips, or my profiles of individual Dutch cities and towns.
+- There are dozens of attractive tourist destinations all across the Netherlands, virtually all of which are convenient to Amsterdam, the capital city.